splunk/observability-workshop/docs/lambda/retail-order-I.md

     @signalfx_lambda.is_traced()
     ```

- Verify that he top of the file look like this now:
+Verify that the top of the file now looks like this:

 === "RetailOrder Updates"